Twijn/cc-misc/log.md

 # log

 A logging utility module for ComputerCraft that provides colored console output and automatic file logging with daily log rotation.
-Features: Color-coded console output (red for errors, yellow for warnings, blue for info), automatic daily log file creation and rotation, persistent log storage in log/ directory, timestamped log entries, buffered writes for performance, and configurable log levels.
+Features: Color-coded console output (red for errors, yellow for warnings, blue for info), automatic daily log file creation and rotation, persistent log storage in log/ directory, timestamped log entries, buffered writes for performance, configurable log levels, and automatic cleanup of old log files when disk space is low.

 ## Examples